xmarshall39/KeepDrivingMusicMod/README.md

 # KeepDrivingMusicModTools

 A collection of modding tools for Keep Driving that allow you to replace the existing soundtrack with custom music from your local files.
-This toolkit runs a lightly modified version of the UndertaleModToolCLI
+This toolkit runs a lightly modified version of the UndertaleModToolCLI.

 ## How to Use
 Download the latest precompiled build from the Releases tab.
 The main and currently supported method for song replacements is a process called “bulk replacement”.